jostylr/literate-programming/lp.md

 We get any reference to an external litpro document.
 This is the "::".
 Next, we check to see if there is no ":".
 If so, we check for a "."; the last period starts the extension and becomes the cname.
 If there is a ":", then that becomes the cname.

+passin.question is there to deal with possible non-existent blocks.
+It is something to check for.

+    passin.question = temp.split("?")[1];
     temp = temp.split("::").trim();
     if (temp.length === 1) {
         names.litpro = "";